pocomane/little_unix_for_windows/Readme.md

 - usr/bin/mintty.exe
 - usr/bin/mkgroup.exe

-The script download and compile busybox also.
+The main script download and compile busybox also.
 You can turn-off this compilation, in such case the script will just copy the MSYS version of
 busybox: